 The parish of St. Mawes in Cornwall has an interesting entry.
 One source asserts that the lands of St. Mawes including the castle "was first given to Sir Robert Le Grice, a Spaniard, by whose son, in the reign of Elizabeth, it was sold to Hannibal Vyvyan, Esq. of Trelowarren."

-Important Dates for the Grieser family
+Early History of the Grieser family

 This web page shows only a small excerpt of our Grieser research.
 Another 149 words (11 lines of text) covering the years 1555 and 1651 are included under the topic Early Grieser History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Grice, Gryce, Gryse, Grise, Grisewood, DeGrice, Grycie and many more.

 Early Notables of the Grieser family (pre 1700)